fazlebarisn/woo-product-faq/readme.txt

 Whether you're selling physical products, digital downloads, or services, this plugin helps improve the customer experience, increase conversions, and reduce pre-sale questions.

+= How to add FAQ =
+**individual product: ** Go to 'Product data' section on the product edit page.
+Click on FAQ tab.
+**Bulk Entry: ** Look for 'Bulk FAQ' menu under 'Product FAQ'on the WordPress dashboard.

 = ✨ Key Features =
+* Create FAQ groups and items and add bulk FAQ by categories.
 * Add FAQs to individual WooCommerce products.
+* Change dispaly position on single product page.
 * Organize FAQs into groups for better readability.
 * Customize the FAQ section title, colors, font size, and position.
 * Easy-to-use interface for managing questions and answers.